-In the development of this Plan, applications are solicited (due in October) for non-public service projects.
-A public informational meeting is held on or around November 1 at the Oshkosh Seniors Center to present the estimated 2010 CDBG Action Plan and the 2010-2014 Capital Improvements Program as well as to answer questions and solicit comment.
-The Action Plan (in conjunction with the Consolidated Plan for this year) is then presented to the Plan Commission during their regularly scheduled meeting and a recommendation is forwarded to the Common Council, who in turn approves, denies or modifies the recommended allocations.
+In the development of this Plan, applications are solicited for non-public service projects (due in October).
+A public informational meeting is held on or around November 1 at the Oshkosh Seniors Center to present the estimated 2011 CDBG Action Plan and the 2010-2014 Capital Improvements Program as well as to answer questions and solicit comment.
+The Action Plan is then presented to the Plan Commission during their regularly scheduled meeting and a recommendation is forwarded to the Common Council, who in turn approves, denies or modifies the recommended allocations.